vmware-archive/pcfdev/DEVELOP.md

 * `-var `dev=true` to leave the `bosh-provisioner` binary and BOSH releases inside of the box for re-deployment
 * `-debug` to build all boxes in debug mode, pausing between each step with SSH login available

-### Deploying a locally-built microPCF box
+### Deploying a locally-built MicroPCF box

-The Vagrantfile at the root of the repo is configured to run locally-built microPCF boxes.
+The Vagrantfile at the root of the repo is configured to run locally-built MicroPCF boxes.

 ```bash
 cd ../..